 Don’t Expect Too Much

 You have probably had a long hiatus from the dating scene and this can lead to added pressure on the very first date you go on.
 Remember for mature dating or any dating at all you probably aren’t going to find your perfect match on day one or date one.
-It’s likely there will be a few frogs involved before you uncover Mr or Mrs. Charming.
+It’s likely there will be a few frogs involved before you uncover Mr or Mrs Charming.
 Treat every first date like an adventure, exciting but with no guarantees.
 Enjoy meeting someone new and perhaps finding a new friend if nothing more.
 Building up expectations on yourself or your date can mean any potential relationship is doomed from the start.

 Be Open and Friendly

 This may seem like a given but it is amazing what a few dating butterflies can do to your social skills.
-Maintain eye contact, smile often and ask relevant and interested questions to your date.
+Maintain eye contact, smile often and ask relevant and interesting questions to your date.
 Avoid the temptation to blurt out your life story without pausing for breath and remember he or she is likely to be just as nervous as you are.
 If you are worried about keeping the conversation flowing make a few notes beforehand with questions you might ask or current affairs or culture that might be interesting to chat over.
 This can be a lifesaver and will help you feel a little more confident.

 Respect Personal Space